Canon EF 28mm f/1.8 USM - Full Format Review / Test - Analysis

 Page 2 of 3

-The lens shows a moderate degree of barrel distortions (~2%).
+The lens shows a moderate degree of barrel distortion (~2%).
 This may be visible at times but this isn't overly disturbing yet.

 Like most large aperture lenses it struggles a bit with respect to its vignetting characteristic on full format cameras.
 At max. aperture there is a very heavy light falloff indeed - although we've also seen worse than that.
 Stopping down improves the issue, of course, but you should at least choose f/2.8 if you want to tame the falloff to an acceptable degree.